lavalava/opencv/README.md

 Modify the module of stitching to improve the performance and reduce the memory to run on mobile devices.
+When generating 360 panorama images, some images will be warped to the same size with the panorama images, which are distributed into two parts.
+One part is in the left of these panorama images, while the other is in the right.
+When we want to generate a large panorama image, like 8192*4096, The stitcher will have a high memory cost.
+For mobile devices, the memory is limited for each APP.

+Thus, I divide these images into two parts, which are handled as one image individually.
+It will reduce the memory and computation time, whatever it runs in PC or mobile.